How to Compare Social Energy Tariffs

 Whilst many people may currently be on social energy tariffs, these plans are to be done away with by 2015.
 Other initiatives are to be introduced such as the warm home discount.

 What will happen if I am on a social energy tariff?

 If you are currently on a social energy tariff, then your energy supplier will have plans to slowly transition you onto a new rate.
 However it is important to note that not everybody who qualified for a social energy plan is eligible for the warm home discount.
 This means that it is important to find out what type of a plan your energy company intends to put you on.

 If you are eligible for the warm home discount, then you will receive a onetime some of £135 to put towards your energy bills.
 To make the most of this payment, it would be wise to find the most competitive plan that is available to you.
-The best way to find great deals on gas and electricity is by running a price comparison .
+The best way to find the cheapest electricity or gas deals is by running an energy comparison on our website.

 The Winter Fuel Payment

 If you do not qualify for the warm home discount, then there are still other options that might help you with your energy bills.
 One of these is the Winter Fuel Payment, also known as the Winter Fuel Allowance.

 This winter fuel payment comes from the government and is intended to help elderly people pay for gas and electricity in the colder months of the year.
 The payment itself is between £100 and £300, anyone over the age of 60 years old may qualify.

 The Cold Weather Payment